HeWeMel/nographs/docs/source/traversals.rst

 You can use them to **traverse your graph** following some specific traversal strategy and to compute values like depths, distances, paths and trees.

+Note that these strategies and their description below do not fully specify the behaviour of the implemented algorithms.
+For instance, if a vertex has edges to different successor vertices, the order in which these vertices are reported is often undefined.
+In such cases, the implementation, and the order, might change without prior notice.

 Classes for all graphs
 ~~~~~~~~~~~~~~~~~~~~~~